Return to Library Home Page

 Seasonal Color: None

 Light: Shade, prefers indirect sunlight and is tolerant of low light interiorscapes for extended intervals.
-Intolerant of Phoenix sun.
+Intolerant of direct Phoenix sun.

 Watering: When grown in containers, ZZ plant can survive and even flourish for extended periods of several weeks to months without water.
 Highly intolerant of overwatering.
+For indoor culture, use harvested rainwater when ever possible.

 Pruning: Remove yellowing, senescing leaves as needed.